Skip to main content

 Under the Equality Act 2010, serious ill health arising from stress could be a disability.

-Pippa added:
+Head of family Pippa Marshall added:

 “Ending a marriage can be a tough process, and what’s needed is a well-informed, collaborative approach.
 Anyone supporting or advising a couple should focus on achieving a constructive outcome through positive negotiation.
 And, ideally, that approach should be reflected in any support the parties receive in their working environment.”